-Restoration sites will differ in their characteristics - frosty, coastal, droughty, wet etc. - so not all of the 'first fifteen' species will be suitable for every site.
-See what plants are growing naturally on the edge of reserves and native remnants in your local area and talk to staff at Greater Wellington or the Department of Conservation for advice.
+Restoration sites will differ in their characteristics - frosty, coastal, drought-prone, wet etc. - so not all of the 'first fifteen' species will be suitable for every site.
+See what plants are growing naturally on the edge of reserves and native remnants in your local area and talk to staff at GWRC for advice.